 Every long-term hiker I know understands that keeping weight down matters over the long haul.
 And wading anglers are the same.
 The extra twelve ounces of a wooden-framed net may not matter to you in the first couple hours.
 But you’ll fish longer and harder, no matter your age, by wisely choosing the lightest gear possible, and carrying it in the most efficient way.

-After a full year of daily use, over a hundred guide trips, backcountry treks with my two sons and midnight fly fishing journeys into the darkness, the Fishpond Nomad Hand Net is one of my favorite pieces of gear.
+After years of daily use, over hundreds of guided trips, backcountry treks with my two sons and midnight fly fishing journeys into the darkness, the Fishpond Nomad Hand Net is one of my favorite pieces of gear.
 And if it ever does sneak off downstream without me, like my wooden net did after all those years, I’ll immediately buy another one.

 Fish hard, friends.

 Enjoy the day.

 T R O U T B I T T E N